Time To Trestle

 We do!

-Petaluman’s and visitors alike will enjoy a park-like setting in the heart of our downtown for dining, strolling, city events and more – lined with kiosks for goodies that you can enjoy on your stroll.
+Petaluman’s and visitors alike will enjoy a park-like setting in the heart of our downtown.
+Imagine dining, strolling, city events and more on our riverfront promenade.

 Join us on FaceBook Time To Trestle.